arnavgautam/TreeHacks2015/HOLs/HOL-ScalingWindowsAzureWebSites/HOL.md

 <a name="HOLTitle"></a>
-# Automatically Scaling Web Applications on Windows Azure Websites #
+# Automatically Scaling Web Applications on Microsoft Azure Websites #

 ---
 <a name="Overview"></a>
 ## Overview ##

-Windows Azure provides a set of features that allows you to monitor and scale your Web Site whenever is required.
-Moving static assets to a Storage account will leverage the load of your Web Site and with Auto-Scaling, your Windows Azure Websites will automatically scale accordingly with their CPU load.
+Microsoft Azure provides a set of features that allows you to monitor and scale your Web Site whenever is required.
+Moving static assets to a Storage account will leverage the load of your Web Site and with Auto-Scaling, your Microsoft Azure Websites will automatically scale accordingly with their CPU load.
 Additionally, you can use Endpoint monitoring to measure the response time of your Web site from different locations.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Move static assets from your Web Site to your Windows Azure Storage account.
+- Move static assets from your Web Site to your Microsoft Azure Storage account.
 - Configure an Endpoint Monitoring for your Storage account.
 - Set up Auto-Scaling for your Web Site.